Gangs and Youth Violence

 Introduction

-Gangs and youth violence are a growing problem across the country.
-Membership of gangs and associated youth violence can have a devastating impact on children and young people and their families.
+Gang membership and associated youth violence can have a devastating impact on children, young people and their families.

 Need more?